econia-labs/econia/doc/doc-site/docs/off-chain/dss/gcp.md

    ```

    :::tip
-   This could take up to 20 minutes.
+   This will take a while, since it involves the compilation of several binaries from source.
    :::

 ### Create bootstrapper